LievenGeryl/voteshoppkh/README.md

 ### Crates
 While they may look the same, they're not.
 They're dependent on the path you got them from, so it'd be Skilling Crates, PVM Crates & PK Crates.

 They are guaranteed to give between 10-30 vote points & the rest of their contents are randomized, but appropriate for the path they come from.
-[Click here to see the rewards these crates would offer & how these crates would work](https://github.com/LievenGeryl/voteshoppkh/blob/main/crates.md)
+[Click here](https://github.com/LievenGeryl/voteshoppkh/blob/main/crates.md) to see the rewards these crates would offer & how these crates would work.

 ### Items
 At the end of your path, you will receive an item that can be helpful.
 It will remain on your account until the next reset.
 I just took a few random items to illustrate it, but obviously an AGS or once-a-day death touched dart wont cut it.
 I'm trying to make these items worth voting for, but not too OP.
-I noted some ideas for these items down [here](https://github.com/LievenGeryl/voteshoppkh/blob/main/items.md)
+I noted some ideas for these items down [here](https://github.com/LievenGeryl/voteshoppkh/blob/main/items.md).

 ## **Keep in shop**